vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 From these it is evident that the jivātma is different (both) from the twenty-four reals which have the defects of inertness and non-sentience and from the twenty-sixth Real, (namely, _Iśvara_) who is the (ultimate) cause of everything, the Saviour of all and the seshi of all and who is indicated by the first letter (in _aum_),

 In the Tiru_mantra_, the words, and Nāra (in Nārāyaṇa), refer only to the attributes, namely, the _jīva_ (and matter) as determinate words ( Niṣkarṣaka words)[^88] and do not refer to the Supreme Self within the _jīva_ (and matter).

+[^88]:
+According to Viśiṣṭādvaita doctrine, many words are indeterminate in meaning; for example go or cow may mean the body of the cow, or the soul of the cow or the Supreme Self within the cow as its Antaryāmi; some words are determinate in meaning, for instance 'cowness' ( gotvam ) which refers only to the jāti (genus) 'cow' of the cow.
+The m (in _aum_) refers to the _jīva_ and not to the Supreme Self).

 If we examine the grammatical form of this letter (m), it is found to have been derived from the root mana meaning 'to know' and other such roots (mas - meaning 'measure ') and it denotes the jīvātmā who is atomic and who is of the essential nature (_svarūpa_) of _jñāna_ and (at the same time) possessed of the attribute, _jñāna_.
 This is in accordance with the _Brahma_ _Sūtra_ (2-3-19), which says " The jīvātmā is a knower (i.e.) he possesses the attribute 'knowledge' (and is not merely _jñāna_ or knowledge as the Advaitins contend) and this is from the śruti itself".